 If you have a lot of anger, bupleurum is a wonderful remedy to help cleanse the liver and promote the transition from anger to grief.

-(And, always remember, that taking an herbal supplement should be done so with guidance from your personal physician.)
+*And, always remember, taking an herbal supplement should be done so with guidance from your personal physician.

 My all-time favorite is the Bach Flower Remedy called Rescue Remedy.
 It is the go-to formula for use in a crisis or for general grief and anxiety.

-Going without food for a couple of days or drinking only liquids is a sure fire way to get an elevated perspective on your situation.
+Going without food for a few of days or drinking only liquids is a sure fire way to get an elevated perspective on your situation.

-When the body no longer has to process all of that food we tend to eat when we are sad, our spiritual self takes over and can allow for some higher minded information to come in as your grief moves through.
+We tend to eat when we are sad.
+So when we make a conscious choice to abstain from food for a brief period, the spiritual self takes over and can allow for some higher-minded information to come in as your grief moves through.

-The one thing that is free and everyone has access to…and is actually the most important thing you can do when your heart is broken: sleep.
+The one thing that’s free and everyone has access to (and is actually the most important thing you can do when your heart is broken): sleep.

 Sometimes, a good dream can give you the insight that your waking mind, under stress, won’t allow.